sav-che/TL-2/Authors/Clee, David A. {std. Clee}.md

-> [!cite] BHL link: this entry starts at [page 199](https://www.biodiversitylibrary.org/item/103860#page/209/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 199](https://www.biodiversitylibrary.org/page/33265876) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Clee, David A. (fl.
-1936-1943), British botanist and ecologist on Bryophyta, B.Sc. at the Department of Biology, University College of Swansea ca. 1937, lecturer in biology at the Medway Technical College, Rochester, Kent. (*Clee*).
+1936-1943), British botanist and ecologist on Bryophyta, B.Sc. at the Department of Biology, University College of Swansea ca. 1937, lecturer in biology at the Medway Technical College, Rochester, Kent.
+**Abbreviated name**: *Clee*

 #### Herbarium and types